fabianfassnacht/Final_theses_FUB/README.md

 #### Process of writing a thesis at the Remote Sensing and Geoinformatics group of FU Berlin

+Please also be aware that we have a maximum number of theses we can supervise in parallel.
+We aim on not supervising more than 13 BSc and 6 (+2) Master theses per year.

+The total supervision time per person is maximal 6 months.

 To improve the experience of everyone involved in a thesis, we have come up with a streamlined process to make sure that the thesis can be finished within a reasonable time period and at the same time a high-quality supervision of the thesis can be guaranteed.
-Please also be aware that we have a maximum number of theses we can supervise in parallel.

 The process looks like this: